NetOpWibby/firefox-pinboard-extension/README.md

 # Pinboard Button

-A very minimal Firefox extension for [Pinboard](https://pinboard.in) that does not use API keys, instead it opens Pinboard windows.
+A very minimal Firefox extension for [Pinboard](https://pinboard.in) that does not use API keys.
+Instead, it opens Pinboard windows.

 The Pinboard Button opens a small menu that let's you: